What do you think when you hear the word Lean?

-You can start with getting rid of as many waste activities as possible from your day.
+You can start by getting rid of as many waste activities as possible from your day.
 They will only distract you and prevent you from delivering more value to your customer.
 Lean categorizes 2 types of waste:

 The necessary waste activities are those that don’t bring direct value to your customer but support the activities that do.
-For example, the code reviews in software development are necessary waste because they ensure that the quality of your product meets the company standards.
+For example, the code reviews in software development are a necessary waste because they ensure that the quality of your product meets the company standards.

 On the other hand, preparing estimation reports about the release date of a feature is a pure waste because you can never estimate with absolute precision.
-Not to mention that you’d be tempted to give yourself more time that you actually need just to be sure that the prognosis is accurate.
+Not to mention that you’d be tempted to give yourself more time than you actually need just to be sure that the prognosis is accurate.

-Logically, you need to do everything in your power to minimize the waste.
+Logically, you need to do everything in your power to minimize waste.
 If you don’t have the authority to act independently, having a productive conversation on the topic with your supervisor is the best thing you can do for your company. 🙂

 When you’ve minimized the waste, you need to increase the value of your actions.
 A simple model for implementing continuous improvement in practice is the Plan-Do-Check-Act (PDCA) model.

 You can apply it to everything you do and therefore aim to improve further every time.
 You should be constantly looking for ways to improve your performance and bring more value to your customer.